jisc-services/Public-Documentation/PublicationsRouter/v2/sword-out/REPOSITORY.md

 Router is certified to work with Dspace 5.x

-Dspace needs to be configured and enabled following this: [SWORDv2 Server](https://wiki.duraspace.org/display/DSDOC5x/SWORDv2+Server)
+Dspace needs to be configured and enabled following these instructions: [SWORDv2 Server](https://wiki.duraspace.org/display/DSDOC5x/SWORDv2+Server)

 ### How the deposit will look